⚡ Quick Verdict:

 Key Benefits of Descript

-- Real-Time Collaboration: Multiple editors can work on the same project at once.
-It works like Google Docs for audio and video files.
+- Multitrack Collaboration: Multiple editors can work on a project at once, similar to Google Docs.
+Comments and suggestions are timestamped.

 Descript Pros & Cons